v-giorgio/Shoot-the-zombie-game/README.md

 # SHOOT THE ZOMBIE 🧟
-- A standard game version of shooting the target based on JavaScript.
+- A standard game version of shooting the target based on JavaScript, HTML e CSS.

 ### GOAL